Dalje-et/simo/README.md

 ### `simo ingest ci`

-Ingests CI events into your org by TODO
+Ingests CI Pipeline events into your org by automatically triggering builds in your fork of this repository.

 ```
 USAGE